vh-diazr/laparo-smoke-mitigation/README.md

 ### Hybrid CNN-ViT Architecture

 The model jointly estimates `T̂` and `Â` from the degraded input frame.
-The CNN encoder extracts hierarchical local features via four strided convolutional stages (channel widths: 32→64→128→`embed_dim`), progressively downsampling spatial resolution by a factor of 16.
-The resulting feature map is flattened into a sequence of tokens and processed by a Vision Transformer (ViT) encoder comprising `L` layers of multi-head self-attention (MHSA) with learned positional embeddings, capturing long-range spatial dependencies across the full spatial extent of the degraded image.
-The CNN decoder reconstructs the full-resolution transmission map via transposed convolutions with skip connections from the encoder.
+The CNN encoder extracts hierarchical local features through four strided convolutional stages (channel widths: 32→64→128→`embed_dim`), progressively downsampling spatial resolution by a factor of 16.
+The resulting feature map is flattened into a sequence of tokens and processed by a Vision Transformer (ViT) encoder composed of `L` layers of multi-head self-attention (MHSA) with learned positional embeddings, capturing long-range spatial dependencies across the full spatial extent of the degraded image.
+The CNN decoder reconstructs the full-resolution transmission map through transposed convolutions with skip connections from the encoder.
 A parallel ambient light estimation head applies global average pooling over the bottleneck feature map followed by a 1×1 convolution and sigmoid activation, producing per-channel estimates `Â ∈ [0,1]³`.

 Key architectural parameters: `embed_dim = 256`, `num_layers = 4`, `num_heads = 8`, input resolution `480 × 512`.